natdog400/Python-Personal-Macro/README.md

   ```
 - Open `http://localhost:8765/` in your browser.
 - Auth: the server reads `server_config.json` for `token`; pages include a “Remember token” checkbox that persists your token across all editors via `localStorage`.
+ - Live preview and region capture require the `mss` package.
+If the stream or capture returns blank, ensure `mss` is installed and accessible in your Python environment.

 ### Python Launcher